ZOrroryan/tenable-azure-vm-security/README.md

 ---

-### Why This Lab?
-This lab not only provides hands-on experience with vulnerability management but also equips you with practical skills that can enhance your cybersecurity resume.
-By completing the lab, you'll gain familiarity with:
-- Real-world vulnerability identification and remediation.
-- Compliance frameworks such as DISA/STIG.
-- Effective use of Tenable’s tools.
+### Skills Demonstrated
+This lab showcases practical, hands-on skills in vulnerability management, including:
+- Identifying and remediating real-world vulnerabilities on a Windows VM.
+- Implementing and validating compliance with DISA/STIG standards.
+- Configuring and using Tenable Vulnerability Management for scans and reporting.
+- Documenting remediation results and analyzing trends to improve system security.

 ---